HitKeep vs Pirsch Analytics: Open Source and Self-Hosted Alternative

 Section titled “Quick Answer”HitKeep is the better Pirsch alternative if you want:

-- true self-hosting with a single binary and zero external dependencies
+- true self-hosting with a single binary and zero external service dependencies

 - managed cloud and self-hosted OSS from the same product